-Tx UU Justice Ministry– The congregation voted to become a member of TXUUJM when it first was created, and annually contributes $2/member each October.
+Tx UU Justice Ministry– The congregation voted to become a member of TXUUJM when it first was created in 2012, and annually contributes $2/member each October.
 One or two members of the congregation are on their advisory board.

 LGBTQ+ MeetUp– The current LGBTQ Welcoming Committee has hosted two MeetUp events, which are open to all LGBTQ individuals and allies.